Categories

 OCD symptoms can even appear in the least likely of places, such as your teen’s gaming habits.
 There’s a difference between a quirky habit and a ritualistic devotion to certain daily practices.

 People are not often enthusiastic about being encouraged to see a therapist or mental health professional.
-We do ultimately still associate mental health disorders with personal failings, despite the fact that they are not related.
+We do ultimately still associate mental health disorders with personal failings, although they are not related.
+Talk therapy, while commonly accessible, has limitations in treating OCD due to the disorder’s complexity and the need for more specialized care options.

-It is crucial to ensure that your teen understands where you are coming from as a parent, in the sense that you want them to have a chance at their best life, rather than center on the idea that something is fundamentally wrong with them.
+It is crucial to ensure that your teen understands where you are coming from as a parent.
+You want them to have a chance at their best life rather than center on the idea that something is fundamentally wrong with them.
 We don’t blame people for having a bad knee or for suddenly receiving a cancer diagnosis.
 We can’t blame anyone for having OCD.
 But we can do something about it together.

 Recognize Your Role

-It can be hard to admit that we may contribute to our teen’s compulsions and behavior, but even inadvertent involvement can negatively affect your teen’s perception of their own condition, being misinterpreted as tacit approval or a sign that things are fine.
+It can be hard to admit that we may contribute to our teen’s compulsions and behavior.
+Still, even inadvertent involvement can negatively affect your teen’s perception of their own condition, being misinterpreted as tacit approval or a sign that things are fine.

 This can come in many unexpected ways, such as providing excessive reassurance (feeding the proverbial feedback loop of OCD) or inadvertently participating in ritualized behavior, such as nighttime rituals your teen can’t sleep without.

 If you find yourself involved in your teen’s compulsions, it’s best to see a professional yourself and bring it up.
-They can guide you through a context-sensitive way to help your teen and introduce better coping mechanisms.
+Recognizing co-occurring psychiatric disorders is crucial, as they can exacerbate OCD symptoms.
+They can guide you through a context-sensitive way to help your teen and introduce better-coping mechanisms.

 Champion Transparency and Honesty

 This can be difficult for some parents.
-It may sound counterproductive to give your teen more space when you want to have a greater effect on them.
+Giving your teen more space may sound counterproductive when you want to have a greater effect on them.
 But sometimes, pulling away is the best way to get your teen to come to you.

-To truly help your teen, you ultimately need their full trust and their total honesty.
-That comes from showing your teen, time and time again, that you trust them, too, and that your love and affection towards them is entirely unconditional, no matter what they think or feel.
+To truly help your teen, you need their full trust and total honesty.
+That comes from repeatedly showing your teen that you trust them, too, and that your love and affection for them are entirely unconditional, no matter what they think or feel.

-Begin by respecting both their privacy and their right to a non-judgmental home environment.
+Begin by respecting their privacy and right to a non-judgmental home environment.
+Tic disorders can also co-occur with OCD, affecting clinical presentations and requiring a sensitive approach.
 Snooping is an effective way to figure out what your teen is doing, but it’s an even better way to break their trust.

-You want to make sure that you foster an environment where your teen feels that they are being increasingly treated like an independent adult – while still being your child and your loved one.
+You want to foster an environment where your teen feels that they are being increasingly treated like independent adults while still being your child and your loved one.
 Then, talk to them in earnest.
 Be honest about your own experiences.
 Relate to what they feel, whether it’s anxiety about school or your own experiences with depression and stress.

 When you can’t relate, be empathetic.
 Ask them what they want to do.
 Start talking about OCD with them.
 Talk to them about getting help.
 Offer to bring them to a therapist the next day.